Rebecca loves sharing what she knows about alternative medicine, health, frugal living, fun, animals, and how to live a better life!

 A wart is a small growth appearing on the hands or feet that looks like a solid blister or a tiny piece of cauliflower.
 They may also appear on the genitals or groin.

 Warts are caused by viruses, usually one of the multiple types of the human papillomavirus also called HPV.
-Wart virus's cause keratin to grow too fast.
+Wart viruses cause keratin to grow too fast.
 Keratin is a protein within the body.
+Certain strains of this virus can become cancerous so it's usually a good idea to get them checked by a doctor no matter how you choose to remove them.

 Types of Warts